|Location||Avon Region, Western Australia|

 Tests completed on a composite of oxide mineralisation samples has also returned promising results, with the extraction of palladium and gold achieved through oxidative leaching under standard conditions.

-An airborne electromagnetic (EM) survey was completed in September 2020 over the entire Julimar Complex.
-Three new large EM anomalies were identified - Hartog, Baudin and Jansz.
+An airborne electromagnetic (AEM) survey was completed in September 2020 over the entire Julimar Complex.
+Three new large AEM anomalies were identified - Hartog, Baudin and Jansz.
 The Hartog EM Anomaly extends ~6.5km directly north of the Gonneville Intrusion into the Julimar State Forest.
+Reconnaissance activities over the new targets have been conducted under a Stage 1 Conservation Management Plan, approved by the Minister for the Environment.

 For further information including the latest assay results please click on the following ASX Announcements: